Northern California Remote

 Billy Bunn — software engineer.

-1. 01 Understand the shape.
+1. 01 Clarify the work.
 I like clearing up the data model, service boundary, failure cases, and the reason the thing needs to exist.

-2. 02 Ship with a rollback story.
+2. 02 Ship with a rollback path.
 The release plan, checks, alerts, and handoff are part of the work, not chores after the work.

 3. 03 Use tools without hiding judgment.
 Automation and AI help when they make the evidence easier to review.